 The Trestles in San Clemente, California, is renowned as a world-class surfing destination.
 It’s not a singular beach but rather a collection of surf spots stretching along the coast.
 It holds a significant place in California’s surfing history and has been a popular surf spot since the 1930s.

-It’s a bit of a walk to get to the beach, but well worth the trek once you get there.
-Even if you’re not a surfer it’s a cool spot to just watch some of the best surfers in the world.
-The nearby San Clemente also has many great restaurants and shops as well as some of the best taco shops along the coast.
+It’s a bit of a walk to get to the beach, but it’s well worth the trek once you get there.
+Even if you’re not a surfer, it’s a cool spot to just watch some of the best surfers in the world.
+The nearby San Clemente also has many great restaurants and shops, as well as some of the best taco shops along the coast.

 Venice Beach, Venice

-On the south end of the beach you’ll find the historic outdoor gym Muscle Beach that gained fame for being a popular workout spot for bodybuilders, including Arnold Schwarzenegger.
+On the south end of the beach, you’ll find the historic outdoor gym Muscle Beach, which gained fame for being a popular workout spot for bodybuilders, including Arnold Schwarzenegger.
 There are dozens of restaurants and shops along the beach to pop into, as well as several finer dining options off of the beach or along the nearby Abbot Kinney Blvd.

 Santa Monica Beach, Santa Monica

-If you want to avoid the crowds, head up the pedestrian ramp to Ocean Ave where you’ll find Palisades Park which is a small park that lines the street above giving you a panoramic view of the pier, beach and Malibu coast.
-It’s a fantastic spot for viewing sunset, and you’ll also find many more dining options and shopping along this upper stretch and the nearby Promenade.
+If you want to avoid the crowds, head up the pedestrian ramp to Ocean Avenue, where you’ll find Palisades Park, a small park that lines the street above, offering a panoramic view of the pier, beach, and Malibu coast.
+It’s a fantastic spot for viewing the sunset, and you’ll also find many more dining options and shopping along this upper stretch and the nearby Promenade.

 Leo Carrillo Beach, Malibu